1 Affordable tuition and low living expenses

 Sweden regularly ranks as one of the top countries in the world for non-native speakers of English.

 Courses are taught in English, so you won’t have to worry about problems arising from a lack of knowledge of the Swedish language.
-In fact, the Swedish people you meet out of university are comfortable speaking English as well.
+In fact, the Swedish people you meet outside the university are comfortable speaking English as well.

 #11 Great quality of life